2019 National Challenge Cup

-The 2019 National Football Challenge Cup was the 28th edition of domestic association football cup competition in Pakistan.
+The 2019 National Challenge Cup was the 28th edition of domestic association football cup competition in Pakistan.
 15 teams participated in the competition, commencing from 19 July and concluding on 4 August 2019.
 The competition was held in Peshawar, with Tehmas Khan Football Stadium and Qayyum Football Stadium hosting all the matches.
 Pakistan Army defeated Sui Southern Gas by 3-2 to win their third title.

 Teams

 The following 15 teams participated in the tournament: